California Special Mustang: Little Red

 Lee Grey attended the Ford Preview event for the new 1968 Fords at the Los Angeles Coliseum in August 1967, where he saw a Shelby GT-500 prototype coupe nicknamed "Little Red".
 This was a supercharged 428, C-6 automatic coupe that was dressed up in bright red paint, and a vinyl roof, as a formal, yet high-performance vehicle.
 It was on display to gauge market response as a possible Shelby lineup Mustang.
 Lee saw this as an opportunity to use the elements of this prototype to market his "California-Only Mustang".
-He met with Lee Iaccoca in L.A., and the decision was made to bring the car to Dearborn to develop into a limited edition Mustang.
+He met with Lee Iacocca in L.A., and the decision was made to bring the car to Dearborn to develop into a limited edition Mustang.
 First, it was known as the "GT/SC", as a nationally available Sport Coupe, then, after some discussion, developed as the GT/CS.

 "Little Red" was long thought to have been crushed but was discovered in early 2018, after missing for over 50 years.
 Craig Jackson tracked it down using Fords registered VIN as opposed to using the Shelby VIN which had been used to track it up until this time in order to track down the vehicle.
 It was rotting away in an open field in Weatherford, Texas after being passed around by numerous owners.
 Plans are to restore "Little Red" to its previous glory.